Fruitvale, Oakland, California: History

 The Chicano Revolutionary Party had a free breakfast program that the Black Panthers had helped them create in Jingletown; they also patrolled the streets of Fruitvale and helped defend it against police brutality.
 La Raza Unida Party also had a chapter in Oakland.
 The Clinica de la Raza was created due to the actions of the Chicano Movement as a need for a free clinic for the Chicano and Latino community of East Oakland.

 There were several actions by Chicanos against the Vietnam War in the Fruitvale district.
 On July 26, 1970, the Oakland Chicano Moratorium protest against the Vietnam War was held at San Antonio Park.
 One of the speakers was Chicano radical Rodolfo "Corky" Gonzáles.
 There were also several Chicano school walkouts against the Vietnam War, primarily at local schools such as Fremont High School and Oakland High School.
 The Chicano Movement was very much part of Oakland's history, especially in the Fruitvale district.
 Its contributions are still seen throughout the district.

 Fruitvale has been experiencing rapid renovation.
 In 2004, the Unity Council opened the Fruitvale Transit Village.
 The "Fruitvale Village" has become a model of transit-oriented development, showcasing a mixture of retail and housing integrated with public transportation.

+On New Year's Day in 2009, a transit police officer murdered 22-year old Oscar Grant III as Grant was lying face-down, handcuffed and physically restrained on a platform at the BART Fruitvale Station; the events were captured on bystanders mobile phones; filmmaker Ryan Coogler directed the film "Fruitvale Station", released in 2013, based on the events leading to Grant's murder.
 On December 2, 2016, a fire at a warehouse party in Fruitvale killed at least 36 people.